ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 // and description and defaultValue xml tags will be set as shown listTagsParam("myParameterName", "http://kenai.com/svn/myProject/tags", "^mytagsfilterregex", true, true, "defaultValue", "description")
 ```
+NOTE: The second-to-last parameter needs to be a String, although you are provinding in most cases a number.
+This is because the default value for defaultValue is "all".

 ## Choice Parameter
 Simplest usage (taking advantage of default description)